NTTS-Innovation/cis-client-deployment/Readme.md

 Filter to Event Types: Blob Create
 EndPoint Type: Web Hook

-Click on "Select and endpoint" and enter eventGridEndPoint string from the template output, with the API key that you received from the manual registration command.
+Click on "Select an endpoint" and enter eventGridEndPoint string from the template output, with the API key that you received from the manual registration command.

 and click "Confirm Selection", then Create